learn-co-curriculum/dsc-project-template/README.md

 ***
 ## Student instructions

-1. Through github, fork this repository to you own account (if in a group project, have only one team member do steps one through five)
+1. Through github, fork this repository to you own account

+**If in a group project, have only one team member do steps one through five**

 2. In github, on the forked repo, click "Settings"
 3. On the Setting page, the first tab is "Options".
 On that page there  "Repository Name" with a text field, and a button "Rename"
-4. Change the name of the forked repo to a project repo name of your choosing
+4. Change the name of the forked repo to a _decriptive_ project repo name of your choosing.
+"Microsoft-Move-Analsis" is a **better** repo name than "Mod-Project-1"
 5. If you are part of a group project(if not, proceed to step 6):
    - Go to the "Manage Access" tab within "settings"
    - Add your project team members as collaborators
    - copy the link to clone the repository and share it with teammates

 6. Through the terminal on your local machine, `git clone` the project to your local computer
 7. Move the data from the project description into the `data` folder on your local machine
 8. You are now ready to start using these materials!